r4xjs/spring4shell-scanner/readme.md

 # spring4shell\_scanner

 Network scanner based on Tokio async runtime for detecting spring4shell vulnerability.
-The scanner currently supports GET and POST request.
+Currently it supports GET and POST request.
 The scanner will read target endpoints from stdin and takes an optional number of tasks via cli parameter (default is 10).